 Unless you live in a very walkable neighborhood you’ll probably need a car at some point.
 But if you can do without from age 22 to 27 and invest $600 a month at 7% annually for five years, you will have $43,229 in your nest egg for a house deposit or to pay off your student loans.
 Leave it there compounding and do not add another cent until age 60, and you will have $435,410.
 How’s that for motivation?

 Moving back with your parents

-I didn’t have student loans or high interest debt that would have justified the sacrifice, but considering the average 2015 college student graduated with $35,000 in debt, that might be of interest to you.
-One caveat to avoid is going out to much because you don’t pay rent.
+I didn’t have student loans or high-interest debt that would have justified the sacrifice but considering the average 2015 college student graduated with $35,000 in debt, that might be of interest to you.
+One caveat to avoid is going out too much because you don’t pay rent.
 One night out at $50 three times a week, and your savings are gone.
-Instead, take advantage of your cashflow to wipe away your debt.
+Instead, take advantage of your cash flow to wipe away your debt.
 It should take less than five years.

 Relocate to the MidWest… Or Central America

 No bias on any destination, well, I actually live down in Guatemala and life is awesome.
 You would need an online side hustle though, since earning minimum wage here will net you around $300 and that is not the goal of our drastic financial diet.
 But you can rent a basic little house for $250 and make it work making $1,000 or less.

 If you are not the adventurous type and need to earn a living at a brick and mortar company, you can still consider relocating to a lower cost of living area, in your state or another one.
 According to CNBC, Mississipi was the most affordable state in 2015, and what better than the Hospitality State to start a new life?